-Current Status: The Mexican long-nosed bat is listed as endangered by the U. S. Fish and Wildlife Service, and a federal recovery plan has been prepared (USFWS, 1994).
-A 5-year review of the federal recovery plan by the USFWS was in development in 2012 (A. Roberson, pers. comm., 2012)...).
-The New Mexico State Game Commission approved listing the species as endangered in 1990; it was also listed during 1975-1978, apparently based on the nomenclature in use at the time for long-nosed bats (Jones and Schmitt, 1997).
-Population sizes, migratory habits and distribution in New Mexico are not fully understood, in part because various passive monitoring techniques easily cannot distinguish between this species and the similar lesser long-nosed bat which occurs in the same area.
+Current Status: The Mexican long-nosed bat is listed as endangered by the U. S. Fish and Wildlife Service in 1988, and a federal recovery plan has been prepared (USFWS, 1994).
+A 5-year review of the federal recovery plan by the USFWS was in development in 2012 (A. Roberson, pers. comm., 2012).
+The New Mexico State Game Commission approved listing the species as endangered under the Wildlife Conservation Act in 1990; it was also listed during 1975-1978, apparently based on the species nomenclature in use at the time for long-nosed bats (Jones and Schmitt, 1997).
+In 2016, a binational multi-agency team (collectively called the Nivalis Conservation Network) was formed to identify conservation needs of this species in the United States and Mexico, with the goal of developing a conservation action plan and a revised federal recovery plan.
+Population sizes, migratory habits and distribution in New Mexico are not fully understood, in part because various passive monitoring techniques such as audio detection and exit counts at day roosts cannot distinguish between this species and the similar lesser long-nosed bat which occurs in the same area.
 Hoyt et al. (1994) conservatively estimated that they netted 150 to 200 individuals of Leptonycteris in the proportion of two lesser long-nosed bats for every one Mexican long-nosed bat in the Animas Mountains.
 A study by Bogan et al. (2006a-b) identified night roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at these roosts ranged from 4 to a few thousand individuals and varied during the summer.

 Threats: The species was federally listed as a result of identified population declines and the lack of formal protection for the species' habitat, particularly food plants such as agave.
-Disturbance of roost sites, including maternal colonies, has also been identified as a potential threat for this species.
+Disturbance of roost sites, including maternal colonies, has also been identified as a threat to this species in both the United States and Mexico.

-Recommendation: No change in the current listing status of Mexican long-nosed bat is recommended.
+Recommendations: No change in the current listing status of Mexican long-nosed bat is recommended.
 Identification and protection of roost sites and maintenance of viable populations of food plants (particularly agave) are necessary to conserve this species in New Mexico.
-The recently completed studies of long-nosed bat species in southern Hidalgo County (Bogan et al., 2006a-b; Cryan 2007; Goodbar, 2007) have provided a more thorough understanding of this bat's population status, movements, and habitat use in New Mexico.
+Studies of both long-nosed bat species have been conducted in southern Hidalgo County (e.g., Bogan et al., 2006a-b; Cryan, 2007; Goodbar, 2007) and have provided a more thorough understanding of this bat's population status, movements, and habitat use in New Mexico.
 Pending completion of the 5-year review of this species by the U.S. Fish and Wildlife Service, the NMDGF should have a primary role in any revision of the existing federal recovery plan with a goal of adopting the revised document for use as a state recovery plan.